zqh0253/finetrainers/docs/training/hunyuan_video.md

 | after training end            | 24.842           | 41.039              |

 Note: requires about `47` GB of VRAM with validation.
 If validation is not performed, the memory usage is reduced to about `42` GB.

+### Full finetuning

+Current, full finetuning is not supported for HunyuanVideo.
+It goes out of memory (OOM) for `49x512x768` resolutions.

 ## Inference